Morikachan/Quadratic-equation/README.md

 # Quadratic equation solver
-This is the programme for solving different quadratic equation with usage of JavaScript and NodeJS.
+This is the program for solving different quadratic equation with usage of JavaScript and NodeJS.

 ## Installation
 Firstly, let's start from repository.